nojhan/clutchlog/README.md

 Example
 =======

-Adding a message is a simple as calling a macro (which is declutched in Debug build type):
+Adding a message is a simple as calling a macro (which is declutched in Debug build type, when `NDEBUG` is not defined):
 ```cpp
 CLUTCHLOG(info, "matrix size: " << m << "x" << n);
 ```